onox/orka/README.md

 Having a window with an OpenGL context is the prerequisite for using any OpenGL functionality.

 Orka is supported on Linux and Windows.
-Support for OS X has been removed due to its very outdated OpenGL drivers (most of the required OpenGL 4.x extensions have not been implemented in their drivers).
+Support for macOS has been removed due to its very outdated OpenGL drivers (most of the required OpenGL 4.x extensions have not been implemented in their drivers).